-This information will help you understand hair loss during cancer treatment and explains medications that you can take to prevent or help hair loss.
+This information will help you understand hair loss during cancer treatment.

 Commonly Asked Questions

-Many people with cancer lose their hair because of chemotherapy or radiation to the head.
-However, there are other causes of hair loss, too.
-These include being low in certain vitamins, having a family history of hair loss, going through hormonal changes, having certain medical conditions, hairstyles, treatments, and medications and being stressed.
+Many people with cancer lose their hair because of chemotherapy immunotherapy, endocrine therapy, or radiation to the head.
+However, there are other causes of hair loss.
+These include:

-It is important to be seen by a dermatologist to determine the reason for your hair loss and if you have any questions about your hair.
-Your dermatologist will ask about your history of hair loss and look at the areas where you are experiencing hair loss.
+If you’re starting to lose your hair, it’s important to see your dermatologist (skin doctor).
+They can help you figure out the reason for your hair loss and answer any questions you may have about your hair.
+Your dermatologist will ask about your history of hair loss and look at the areas where you’re experiencing hair loss.